-Methods and Assumptions Used in Calculating Actuarially Determined Contributions: The following actuarial methods and assumptions were used to determine the Actuarially Determined Contribution Rates(a):
+Methods and Assumptions Used in Calculating Actuarially Determined Contributions: The following actuarial methods and assumptions were used to determine the actuarially determined contribution rates(a):

-Asset valuation date and method: June 30, 2016 - 5-year smoothing of gains and losses on the market value of assets subject to a 20% corridor was used in the valuation and adjusted, where appropriate, to reflect changes between June 30, 2015 and June 30, 2016.
-Standard actuarial roll forward techniques were then used to project the liability computed as of June 30, 2015 to the June 30, 2016 measurement date.
+Asset valuation date and method: June 30, 2017 - 5-year smoothing of gains and losses on the market value of assets subject to a 20% corridor Liability valuation date and method: June 30, 2016 - Member census data as of June 30, 2016 was used in the valuation and adjusted, where appropriate, to reflect changes between June 30, 2016 and June 30, 2017.
+Standard actuarial roll forward techniques were then used to project the liability computed as of June 30, 2016 to the June 30, 2017 measurement date.
+Actuarial cost method: Entry age normal - level percent of payroll Actuarial amortization method and period: Level dollar - 20 years, closed Remaining amortization period (weighted): 24 years Investment rate of return: 6.75% COLA: 1.0% Future salary increases, including inflation: 2.5% - 4.25% Inflation: 2.25%